 Wallpapering a ceiling is a little trickier than it sounds — particularly when the plaster is uneven and the walls are not straight!
 But it works so well here.

 It has set the theme for the whole room and I chose a dove grey knitted throw for the end of the bed and a beautiful glass lamp base to replace the old one.

 The room looked so dull beforehand — the addition of a little wallpaper has made such a difference.
 It’s given the room a fresh coastal feel — nice when you couldn’t be any further from the sea!!

 I’m so happy with our new look guest bedroom.

 The addition of the wallpaper has totally transformed the space.
-It’s gone from looking tired — and a bit basic — and to fresh and welcoming.
+Instead of looking tired — and a bit basic — it’s now fresh and welcoming.

 And it just goes to show that wallpaper can be used on more than just the walls!
 It can turn awkward space into a beautiful feature.

 Wallpapering a ceiling may not be the obvious choice for a bedroom makeover but sometimes a little blue-sky thinking — or in this case ‘blue-bird’ thinking — can make the world of difference to making something look really special.

 As well as wallpapering a ceiling — I’ve also wallpapered a caravan!
 If you’d like to go and see how it looks, check out this post.